twurple/twurple/UPGRADING.md

 ## Add initial scopes to your `withCredentials` call if necessary

 The `StaticAuthProvider` that is created when you use `TwitchClient.withCredentials` now throws when any scopes are requested that are not initially passed to it.
-All scopes your token has need to be given in the new third parameter `initialScopes`.
+All scopes your token has need to be given in the new third parameter `scopes`.
 This also means that if you used a refresh config with this method, you need to add this parameter even if the token does not have any scopes.

 ## Change the return type of any implementations of `AuthProvider#getAccessToken`